No Results Found

 Understanding the African Methodist Episcopal Church: Beliefs, History, and Discipleship

-by | Dec 12, 2025
+by admin | Dec 12, 2025

-/* Wide, readable CTA */ .cta-wide{ --a:#FFC600; --bg1:#0C151C; --bg2:#143247; --t:#fff; font:14px/1.55 Arial,sans-serif; max-width:900px; margin:28px auto; } .cta-wide *{box-sizing:border-box} .cta-wide .card{ display:grid; grid-template-columns:140px 1fr; gap:24px; padding:24px 28px; border-radius:16px; background:linear-gradient(135deg,var(--bg1),var(--bg2)); box-shadow:0 14px 32px rgba(0,0,0,.22); } /* Book cover */ .cta-wide .cover{ width:140px; height:190px; border-radius:12px; overflow:hidden; box-shadow:0 10px 20px rgba(0,0,0,.3); } .cta-wide .cover img{ width:100%; height:100%; object-fit:cover; display:block; } /* Text area */ .cta-wide .content{ display:flex; flex-direction:column; justify-content:center; color:var(--t); max-width:100%; } .cta-wide .tag{ display:inline-block; font-size:11px; letter-spacing:.6px; text-transform:uppercase; margin-bottom:8px; opacity:.9; } .cta-wide h3{ margin:0 0 6px; font-size:22px; line-height:1.25; font-weight:800; } .cta-wide .author{ font-weight:700; margin-bottom:10px; opacity:.95; } .cta-wide .desc{ font-size:15px; max-width:520px; /* controls line length for readability */ margin-bottom:16px; opacity:.95; } /* Buttons */ .cta-wide .actions{ display:flex; gap:12px; flex-wrap:wrap; } .cta-wide .btn{ padding:10px 16px; font-size:13px; font-weight:800; border-radius:8px; text-decoration:none; } .cta-wide .btn.buy{ background:var(--a); color:#111; } .cta-wide .btn.preview{ border:1px solid rgba(255,255,255,.35); color:var(--t); background:transparent; } /* Mobile */ @media(max-width:680px){ .cta-wide .card{ grid-template-columns:1fr; text-align:left; } .cta-wide .cover{ width:110px; height:150px; } .cta-wide .desc{ max-width:100%; } } AME Member Guide Member’s Class 102 Mary Venable-Vaughn A practical manual designed to guide African Methodist Episcopal Church members through foundational beliefs, structure, and discipleship.
+/* Wide, readable CTA */ .cta-wide{ --a:#FFC600; --bg1:#0C151C; --bg2:#143247; --t:#fff; font:14px/1.55 Arial,sans-serif; max-width:900px; margin:28px auto; } .cta-wide *{box-sizing:border-box}.cta-wide .card{ display:grid; grid-template-columns:140px 1fr; gap:24px; padding:24px 28px; border-radius:16px; background:linear-gradient(135deg,var(--bg1),var(--bg2)); box-shadow:0 14px 32px rgba(0,0,0,.22); }/* Book cover */ .cta-wide .cover{ width:140px; height:190px; border-radius:12px; overflow:hidden; box-shadow:0 10px 20px rgba(0,0,0,.3); } .cta-wide .cover img{ width:100%; height:100%; object-fit:cover; display:block; }/* Text area */ .cta-wide .content{ display:flex; flex-direction:column; justify-content:center; color:var(--t); max-width:100%; }.cta-wide .tag{ display:inline-block; font-size:11px; letter-spacing:.6px; text-transform:uppercase; margin-bottom:8px; opacity:.9; }.cta-wide h3{ margin:0 0 6px; font-size:22px; line-height:1.25; font-weight:800; }.cta-wide .author{ font-weight:700; margin-bottom:10px; opacity:.95; }.cta-wide .desc{ font-size:15px; max-width:520px; /* controls line length for readability */ margin-bottom:16px; opacity:.95; }/* Buttons */ .cta-wide .actions{ display:flex; gap:12px; flex-wrap:wrap; } .cta-wide .btn{ padding:10px 16px; font-size:13px; font-weight:800; border-radius:8px; text-decoration:none; } .cta-wide .btn.buy{ background:var(--a); color:#111; } .cta-wide .btn.preview{ border:1px solid rgba(255,255,255,.35); color:var(--t); background:transparent; }/* Mobile */ @media(max-width:680px){ .cta-wide .card{ grid-template-columns:1fr; text-align:left; } .cta-wide .cover{ width:110px; height:150px; } .cta-wide .desc{ max-width:100%; } } AME Member Guide Member’s Class 102 Mary Venable-Vaughn A practical manual designed to guide African Methodist Episcopal Church members through foundational beliefs, structure, and discipleship.
 Buy Preview

 By Mary Venable-Vaughn